 - Make an enquiry

 Each of the 28 rooms is dedicated to a member of the Royal Scots military regiment, giving the hotel a real sense of history.
-The en suite rooms are simply furnished and the decor can seem a little dated in places but everything is well-maintained, clean and comfortable.
-Blues, grays and russet hues prevail, with tartan patterns evident without being overwhelming.
+The en suite rooms are simply furnished and the décor can seem a little dated in places but everything is well-maintained, clean and comfortable.
+Blues, greys and russet hues prevail, with tartan patterns evident without being overwhelming.
 Superior rooms are the same size as executive rooms, but have a slightly better view.
 All rooms feature a TV, complimentary W-Fi and tea and coffee making facilities.